-The Internal Revenue Service has taken a dim view of tax shelters for some time, and the Tax Reform Act of 1986 put a crimp on them by restricting the way taxpayers may declare losses from them.
-The IRS stepped up its attacks on tax shelters-corporate ones in particular--more than two years ago.
+THE INTERNAL REVENUE SERVICE HAS TAKEN A DIM VIEW of tax shelters for some time, and the Tax Reform Act of 1986 put a crimp on them by restricting the way taxpayers may declare losses from them.

+The IRS stepped up its attacks on tax shelters-corporate ones in particular-more than two years ago.

-In March 2000, the Treasury Department issued temporary regulations requiring corporate taxpayers that participate in tax shelter transactions to attach a disclosure statement to their tax returns.
+In March 2000, the Treasury issued temporary regulations requiring corporate taxpayers that participate in tax-shelter transactions to attach a disclosure statement to their tax returns.

-The first category of tax shelter transaction for which reporting was required encompassed transactions that the IRS listed as tax shelters (by notice, regulation or other published guidance), though reporting was only required if the expected tax benefit exceeded \$1 million in any year or \$2 million over a number of years.
+The first category of tax-shelter transaction for which reporting was required encompassed transactions that the IRS listed as tax shelters (by notice, regulation or other published guidance), though reporting was only required if the expected tax benefit exceeded \$1 million in any year or \$2 million over a number of years.

-New regulations issued in June 2002 expanded this disclosure requirement to include non-corporate taxpayers, and the dollar threshold for these "listed transactions" was eliminated.
-The new regulations still include some provisions that apply only to corporations.
-A corporate taxpayer must attach a disclosure statement if it participates in a transaction that has certain specified characteristics of a tax shelter, but only if the expected tax benefit from the transaction exceeds \$5 million in any taxable year or \$10 million over a number of years.
+New regulations issued in June 2002 expanded this disclosure requirement to include noncorporate taxpayers, and the dollar threshold for these "listed transactions" was eliminated.

+The second category of tax-shelter transaction requiring reporting applies only to corporations.
+A corporate taxpayer must attach a disclosure statement if it participates in a transaction that has certain specified characteristics of a tax shelter (even though it's not listed by the IRS).

+However, reporting is required only if the expected tax benefit from the transaction exceeds \$5 million in any taxable year or \$10 million over a number of years.

 Promoters of listed tax shelters and other confidential tax shelters must register them with the IRS prior to sale and must maintain lists of all persons who acquire interests in each shelter.
 The IRS has been adding tax shelters to its listed transactions as it becomes aware of them.
+Certain transactions that do not technically qualify as tax shelters also have been attacked, including one involving split-dollar insurance that was designed to avoid estate

+ABA ÆN.
+Connection

+PROGRAM

+Begins at 1 p.m.
+(ET) Nov.
+20 and discusses the impact of recently implemented tax measures.

+CO-SPONSORS

+- Taxation Section - · The ABA Journal, the Center for CLE, and the Membership and Marketing Division and gift taxes rather than income taxes.

+REGISTRATION INFORMATION

+Turn to page 49.

-Certain transactions that do not technically qualify as tax shelters also have been attacked, including one involving split-dollar insurance that was designed to avoid estate and gift taxes rather than income taxes.
-In Announcement 2002-2, issued in December, [CQ] the IRS announced a 120-day opportunity for taxpayers to voluntarily come forward and disclose tax shelters and other questionable items reported on their returns, thus becoming eligible for penalty waivers.
+In Announcement 2002-2, issued last December, the IRS provided a 120-day opportunity for taxpayers to voluntarily come forward and disclose tax shelters and other questionable items reported on their returns, thus becoming eligible for penalty waivers.
 The IRS reported that it received some 1,600 disclosures under this initiative, far more than expected and involving billions of dollars in reported losses and deductions.